sagrgpt/HighlightsToday/README.md

 ## - Built With
+- [NewsApi.org](https://newsapi.org/) - Get breaking news headlines, and search for articles from news sources and blogs all over the web with these news API
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Rx-Java](https://github.com/ReactiveX/RxJava) - For composing asynchronous and event-based programs by using observable sequences.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.